Inverkeithing Mercat Cross

-Inverkeithing Mercat Cross dates from 1389, and is one of the oldest and finest remaining mercat crosses in Scotland It is located in the town of Inverkeithing in Fife, and is a category A listed historic monument.
+Inverkeithing Mercat Cross dates from 1389, and is one of the oldest and finest remaining medieval mercat crosses in Scotland.
+It is located in the town of Inverkeithing in Fife, and is a category A listed historic monument.

 History

-Inverkeithing was granted Royal burgh status in the 12th century.
-The core of the current Mercat Cross dates from 1398.
+The core of the Mercat Cross dates from 1398; it is believed to have been built as a memorial of the marriage between the Duke of Rothesay and the daughter of the Earl of Douglas.

 In the 16th century, the octagonal stone shaft was added, and in 1688 unicorn was carved by Mr John Boyd.

 Description

-The mercat cross is on a 16th century octagonal shaft, with replacement stone to the middle.
 The cross features a carved unicorn of Scotland, featuring a sundial and holding a saltire flag.

 The unicorn is supported on a base of four heraldic shields (two of the Royal arms of Scotland facing South East and South West; and that facing North East depicting Douglas coat of arms; and that to North West depicting the arms of King Robert III and Queen Annabella Drummond), interspaced with roses.

-Photographs
+The mercat cross is on a 16th-century octagonal shaft, with replacement stone to the middle.

 Close up of the unicorn of Inverkeithing Mercat Cross.